Fox-Snow16/bd/README.md

 # bd - Boot & Display Customizer

 A streamlined automation script to install custom **Bad Dragon** themed assets for your Linux boot sequence.
-This project syncs your GRUB bootloader and Plymouth splash screen for a unified look from power-on to login.
+This project syncs your GRUB bootloader and Plymouth splash screen for a unified look from power on to login.

 ## Features
 * **One-Command Install:** No manual file moving or complex terminal commands.